laiceline/CQI-coffee-tableau/README.md

 # CQI-coffee-tableau
-A tool to help identify which coffee origin has the best score and which processing method you would prefer, for when you select your next cup of coffee!<br />
+_A project done in fufilment for Smartcademy's Data Analytics course._<br />
-_A project done in fufilment for Smartcademy's Data Analytics course._
+A tool to help identify which coffee origin has the best score and which processing method you would prefer, for when you select your next cup of coffee!

 ## Data
 This coffee review dataset is obtained from https://github.com/jldbc/coffee-quality-database.